pymeadow/ccg2lambda_pipe/README.md

 A pipeline can be constructed from a Python dictionary or a json file by a PipeFactory, as illustrated in [this example](ccg2lamp/pipelines/pipe_factory.py).

+## 0.2 Partial Semantics
+The semantic analysis component was enhanced to return partial logic formulas, when a complete semantic analysis fails.

+A partial logic formula consists of a list of well-formed logic formulas (fragments) that cannot be composed into well-formed formulas.

+Some examples of partial analyses can be found at [here](https://htmlpreview.github.io/?https://github.com/pymeadow/ccg2lambda_pipe/blob/recover_partial_semantics/datasets/corpus_fail/sem_fail.sem.html).

 # 1 Installation